 Older children and adults with SMA may need to control how many calories they take in, since a lack of effective exercise can lead to weight gain.
 Always talk to your doctor before making changes to diet — some special diets may be harmful for a person with SMA, and certain nutritional supplements may cause dangerous interactions with medications.

 People with SMA are particularly prone to respiratory infections.
-It is recommended to get a flu vaccination each year to help avoid infection.
-It may also be beneficial to avoid large gatherings where exposure to infection is likely.
+Medical experts recommended a flu vaccination each year to help avoid infection.
+Avoiding large gatherings where exposure to infection is likely may also be beneficial.

 It is highly unlikely that any natural or alternative treatment will effectively treat SMA.
 However, some complementary treatments may provide some relief from SMA symptoms such as fatigue, muscle pain, or joint contractures.

 Most complementary or alternative treatments have not been investigated in scientific clinical trials to establish their safety and efficacy.
 Some people with SMA report feeling better after undergoing massage, acupuncture, or treatment by an osteopath or homeopath.

 If you are thinking of trying an alternative treatment for SMA, make sure the practitioner has an understanding of how SMA affects the body.
 It may be best to discuss any natural treatments with your doctor in advance.
 Before trying any homeopathic products, check with your doctor to determine whether it could cause a dangerous interaction with prescribed medications.

 Easily manage your subscription from the emails themselves.